 My mother’s actions had said to me there is only one adult left in the world who is really supposed to want to help you and she can’t or she won’t and she’s not going to and she doesn’t care.
 I am the eldest child; when I was 13 I only had 4 siblings but the youngest were very young.
 I had school.
 I had my chores at home.
-I had a job at Dairy Queen.
+I was preparing to start working.
 I had to move on.
 That’s what my mother’s response had said to me.
 I had a place in life and it wasn’t right of me to disrupt it.
 I was needed – how dare I need?
 I had to give love – how I dare I require or desire it?

 I believed her, for a long time.
 I still fight to remember that was wrong.
 This conclusion is what enabled me to change my thinking, for my children.
 Realizing that I could experience relationships where I gave and received genuine, pure love, is what allowed me to face my demons and reconfigure.
 I had to accept the responsibility I had to my children; not only because they were entitled to it – but because I deserved it, as well.
 I deserved to experience a life of honesty and openness.
 I deserved the emotional healthiness my life had always lacked.
 And so did my children.
 And so will their children.
 As always, I have a responsibility to a lot of lives; and I take it very seriously.